Campaign Against Living Miserably (CALM)

 Telephone: 07833 505 505

-Wellbeing offer help and support to improve wellbeing and manage stress, low mood and anxiety.
-They aim to reduce the onset of mental ill health, prevent deterioration and promote recovery by offering a range of flexible services tailored to meet your specific needs.
+The Wellbeing Service offer free help and support to improve wellbeing and manage stress, low mood and anxiety.
+Their aim is to reduce the onset of mental ill health, prevent deterioration and promote recovery by offering a range of webinars, talking therapies, employment support, peer support and social activities.

 Telephone: 0300 123 1503